Azurelol/azure-campaign-compendia/README.md

 A Foundry VTT compendia with tools and material for running campaigns.

+## Features

+### Story Kits
+A collection of one-page modular inspirations for running adventures in a location or beyond.

 ## Installation

 1. Open the Foundry Setup screen and navigate to the "Add-on Modules" tab.